BrandonHargitay/cse15l-lab-reports/lab-report3.md

 ./technical/911report/chapter-1.txt lines 6-16/731 1%
 ```
-When you search with the `-M` option, a more detailed prompt appears, displaying the file name and the current position within the file.
+`-M`Displays chapter-1.txt with a detailed prompt including the file name and current position.
+It shows a clear context of your location within the file, which is  useful in long documents to track progress.
 - - -
 The command options were found by googling `less command options` I found a site that gave a description of the and picked the options that looked the most interesting
 [https://phoenixnap.com/kb/less-command-in-linux](https://phoenixnap.com/kb/less-command-in-linux)